cszhilu1998/BracketIRE/NTIRE2024/README.md

 The executable/source code should include trained models or necessary parameters so that we could run it and reproduce results.
 There should be a README or descriptions that explains how to execute the executable/code.
 Factsheet must be a compiled pdf file and a zip with the corresponding .tex source files.
 Please provide a detailed explanation.

+We provide some notes and a factsheet template in  https://www.overleaf.com/read/xzvzvhrdrscv#8ef9cb.
+Please write a factsheet according to it.

 ## 4. Organizers